ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : interface

 Type:
-: Set (Preference, Enumeration)
+: Collection of (Preference, Enumeration)

 Default:
-: Empty set (not setting a preference for any interface)
+: Empty (not setting a preference for any interface)

 This property allows the application to select which specific network interfaces or categories of interfaces it wants to `Require`, `Prohibit`, `Prefer`, or